CHECKISSUING Check Fraud Prevention

 - Are in connection with a transaction in which a blocked individual or entity has an interest.

-CheckIssuing uses specialized compliance software in order to help reduce both OFAC and AML risks and blocks and notifies clients of suspicious transactions.
+Checkissuing uses specialized compliance software in order to help reduce both OFAC and AML risks, prevent check fraud and blocks and notifies clients of suspicious transactions.

-Checkissuings systems are audited yearly to ensure compliance with SOC II standards with regard to the 5 key sections below:
+Checkissuings systems are audited yearly to ensure compliance with SOC 1 TYPE II standards with regard to the 5 key sections below:

-Just like SOC 1, SOC 2 reports come in two forms.
-Type I reports concern policies and procedures that were placed in operation at a specific moment in time.
-Type II reports, on the other hand, concern policies and procedures over a period of at least – systems must be evaluated for a minimum of six months.
-This generally makes SOC 2 type II reports more comprehensive and useful than type I reports when considering a possible service provider’s credentials.
+SOC 1 Type II reports concern policies and procedures that were placed in operation at a specific moment in time.
+Compared to SOC 2 Type II reports, SOC 1 Type II reports concern policies and procedures over a period of a minimum of six months.
+This generally makes SOC 1 type II reports more comprehensive and useful than SOC 2 Type II reports when considering a possible service provider’s credentials.

-A company that has achieved SOC 2 type II certification has therefore proven that its system is designed to keep its clients’ sensitive data secure.
-When it comes to working with the cloud and related IT services, such performance and reliability is absolutely essential and increasing required by regulators, examiners and auditors.
+A company that has achieved SOC 1 type II certification has therefore proven that its system is designed to keep its clients’ sensitive data secure.
+When it comes to working with Financial, Health Care and similar data where security and privacy is imperative, this type of report is absolutely essential and increasing required by regulators, examiners and auditors.